unpoly/unpoly/design/unpoly2-slides.md

 Integration is now minimal
 --------------------------

-**💡 Many projects didn't actually end up using the built-in Bootstrap integration, because it was too opinionated.
+**💡 Many projects didn't end up using the built-in Bootstrap integration, because it was too opinionated.
 E.g. Unpoly tried to re-use the Bootstrap modal styles, but most projects simply wanted the white box from the Unpoly default.**

-They ended up using their own configuration, which is much more minimal.
+They ended up using their own configuration, which was much more minimal.

 Unpoly 2 now ships with a **minimal Bootstrap integration**: